RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-02-Types-And-Enums.md

 ![eChartType values](/images/types-enums/echarttype.png)

 Awesome!
-So now I can use this as a parameter in [PSExcel's Add-PivotTable and Export-XLSX](http://ramblingcookiemonster.github.io/PSExcel-Intro/#create-pivot-tables-and-charts), thanks to the [idea and code from Doug Finke](https://github.com/dfinke/ImportExcel).
+I can use this as a parameter in [PSExcel's Add-PivotTable and Export-XLSX](http://ramblingcookiemonster.github.io/PSExcel-Intro/#create-pivot-tables-and-charts), thanks to the [idea and code from Doug Finke](https://github.com/dfinke/ImportExcel).

 ![Add-PivotTable -ChartType](/images/types-enums/charttype.gif)